BaseMax/BaseMax.Github.io/_posts/2019-02-23-Attend the Linux User Group LUG in 2019-02.md

 ---
 layout: post
-title: Attend the Linux User Group (LUG)
+title: Attend the Linux User Group (LUG) in 2019-02
 ---

 It was an opportunity for me to be invited and i can be there.